turtle0x1/LxdMosaic/README.md

 6. Add a hosts entry for your domain name (the default apache config uses lxd.local)

+7. Change .env.dist to .env and fill out the values

-6. Go to your browser and load the site
+8. Go to your browser and load the site

 ## Notes